 Let’s say you have different types of work do in your work, and do your work according to priority like;

 Task-A: The Most important one, you should tackle this first.

 Task B: You should tackle the second most important one.

 Task-C: This is the regular task and you should do this after completing Task-A, B

-Task-D: This is an important task and this can be a delegate to others to do.
+Task-D: This is an important task and this can be delegated to others to do.

 Task-E: This one is the most unimportant task to do, the tadpole one.

-When you do your task according to your priority level, then you will realize who effective when you finish the most important.
+When you do your task according to your priority level, then you will realize how effective when you finish the most important.
 (The ugliest Frog)

 According to, brian Tracy you should work From Task-A to E. when you do this, then you will realize how much time you get.

 Also read: 5 Best Books on Avoiding Distraction and Become More Focused